CARTOONS

 LIFE AS A CAREGIVER

 My emotional experiences have ranged from deep despair, to feeling cosmically connected and loving; at home with all beings.
-I have felt homicidally jealous of friends going on trips and enjoying their lives, as this kind of material joy (traveling, going out, buying stuff) was unavailable to me for so many years.
-But sometimes I could laugh uproariously at a shared joke with my husband and cherish my time with him.
 Many times I have felt I was also going to die from the unrelenting stress of this disease day after day, year after year.

 Parkinson’s is more than just a movement disorder.
 It can effect behavior and personality in some people.
 Not only can your loved one not move well, but they may be hallucinating, up all night, and making bad judgments that affect your future.
 They may be verbally cruel, and may hide important things.
 And then there’s the falling falling falling, day after day, night after night.